diverse and

 This is my bread / homemade bread, steel / 80x90x15cm / 1992

 “Take and eat, this is my body.”
-As a small altar boy I often heard the village priest utter these words during mass.
+As a young altar boy I often heard the village priest utter these words during mass.
 They were the highpoint of the Catholic mass where we were called to unite through the bread and wine.

 Many years later, for the presentation of the sculpture above, I had currant bread baked for my art school teachers.
 I offered it to them with the words “Take and eat, this is my art.”Currant bread is a typical regional Twente delicacy, traditionally served as a birth cake during the ‘kroamschudden’ (visitors to see and hold the newborn baby).
 It contains a lot of currants and occasionally raisins and candied peel.
 Currant bread is not only known for its excellent taste, but also because of the unusually large size of the loaf.